Once printing is complete, you can close this window.

 African American postmasters

-African Americans worked as Postmasters, clerks and carriers beginning in the 1860s — 100 years before the Civil Rights Movement brought about wider opportunity in the American workplace.
+African Americans worked as postmasters, clerks and carriers beginning in the 1860s — 100 years before the Civil Rights Movement brought about wider opportunity in the American workplace.

 postmaster

-female mail carrier
+woman mail carrier

 African American postmaster

-The first known African American Postmaster was James W. Mason in Sunny Side, AR, in 1867.
+The first-known African American postmaster was James W. Mason in Sunny Side, AR, in 1867.

 African American carrier

-The first known African American mail carrier was James B. Christian in Richmond, VA, in 1869.
+The first-known African American mail carrier was James B. Christian in Richmond, VA, in 1869.

-African American inspector
+American postal inspector

-The first known African American postal inspector was Isaac Myers in Baltimore in 1870.
+The first-known African American postal inspector was Isaac Myers in Baltimore in 1870.

 Isaac Myers served as a postal inspector from 1870 until 1879.
 During his employment he helped solve a number of notorious cases.